cs-cordero/knowledge-base/src/obj_and_mtl.md

 |`Ns`| The specular exponent of the material. f32 format in range [0, 1000]. |
 |`d`| Dissolved (transparency).  f32 in the inclusive range [0, 1].
 1 means fully opaque. |
 |`Tr`| The inverse of `d`: `1.0 - d`.
 Transparency.
+|`Ni`| The optical density (AKA index of refraction) of the material.
+This is a property of transparent surfaces.
+This value is likely used in physical reflection models.)
 |`map_Ka`| The ambient texture map.
 |`map_Kd`| The diffuse texture map (usually the same as ambient texture map).
 |`map_Ks`| The specular texture map.